syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 5. Open the properties window of SfPullToRefresh and set the required properties and identity name refer the below image.

-6. Set the SfDataGrid as PullableContent to SfPullToRefresh in c# code.
+6. Set the SfDataGrid as PullableContent to SfPullToRefresh in code behind.

 ![](GettingStarted_images/StoryBoard_support_TransitionType_SfPullToRefresh_ios.png)